michiguel/Ordoprep/README.md

 `-m5` will exclude players who did not reach a 5% performance, and `-g20` will exclude players with less than 20 games.
 After all this, `shrunk.pgn` could be used as input for [Ordo](https://github.com/michiguel/Ordo)

+If the switch `--stdin` is used, the input is taken from the standard input (so pipes could be used)

 #### Multiple input files
 Ordoprep can combine several pgn files as input (limited by the memory of the system).
 Each file could be listed after the switch `--`.